-In the past, it may have showed “Administrative processing”, but that changed to “refused” from March 3rd, 2020.
-This online status of “Refused” has caused a lot of panic among many in 221g administrative processing, dropbox stamping or general visa stamping applicants.
-This article covers the issue with the status “Refused”, why it shows like that, and updated with user inputs & experiences.
+In the past, it used to show “Administrative processing”, but it now shows as “refused” from March 3rd, 2020 onwards for most of the cases.
+This online status of “Refused” can cause a lot of panic among many in 221g administrative processing, dropbox stamping, or general visa stamping applicants.
+This article covers the issue with the status “Refused”, why it shows like that, and updates with user inputs & experiences.

 How to Check US Visa Status on CEAC

-If you do not know, US CEAC website is the place where you check US Visa status.
+If you do not know, the US CEAC website is the place where you check your US Visa status.
 CEAC stands for US Dept. of State’s Consular Electronic Application Center (CEAC).
-If you are new and not sure how to use CEAC website, you can read How to Check US Visa Status on CEAC website to get an idea on how to check the status online and understand the status that are typically showed, when you check the US Visa status.
+If you are new and not sure how to use the CEAC website, you can read How to Check US Visa Status on the CEAC website to get an idea of how to check the status online and understand the status that is typically shown, when you check the US Visa status.